eduard-T/Knots/README.md

 # Knots - Goal Tracker

-A minimal app that allows users to track and manage their goals.
+A simple app that allows users to track and manage their goals.
 Once registered, a user can create, modify, and delete goals tied to their account.
 User information can be modified through a profile screen and the account can also be deleted.

 ## Table of Contents